We Rescued Two Baby Kestrels

 But the second bird was crawling around like a bat, on all fours and dragging its right leg.

-Between feedings, with scissors and tweezers acting as parents, I kept a watch for the real parents and discovered a pair of kestrels watching my house from the tops of telephone poles.
+I kept a watch for the real parents and discovered a pair of adult kestrels watching my house from the tops of telephone poles.

 My husband climbed up two more times searching for the nest.

-I finally had to sit out in the car for 2 hours, with the mirrors adjusted so I could see the telephone poles behind me.
+I finally had to sit out in the car for two hours, with the mirrors adjusted so I could see the telephone poles behind me.

 At last, my efforts were rewarded.